anvilproject/anvil-portal/content/learn/data-submitters/data-approval-process.md

 description: "An overview of the approval process for submitting data to AnVIL."
 ---

-# Step 1 - Register Data/Obtain Approval
+# Step 1 - Register Study/Obtain Approvals

 <hero>